 Myopia control is used to help slow down the progression of your condition.
-The measures prescribed by our eye doctor may include atropine eye drops, multifocal contact lenses, myopia control eyeglasses, and orthokeratology (Ortho-K).
+The measures prescribed by our eye doctor may include atropine eye drops, multifocal contact lenses, myopia control eyeglasses.
 Our eye doctor can educate you more about your options.
 Myopia control can help reduce your risk later in life for developing vision issues associated with myopia, including glaucoma, cataracts, retinal detachment, or blindness.

 Do Children Need Myopia Control?

 If your child has been diagnosed with myopia, the sooner you start practicing myopia control, the better.
-A young child can start Ortho-K as early as 7 years old.
 Myopia control can be difficult for children, as they have to be willing to participate in some form of treatment.
 However, it is vital in making sure the condition does not worsen.

 Schedule an Appointment with Our Optometrist